HenrikDueholm/HenrikDueholm/README.md

 Hi, I’m @HenrikDueholm

-I'm CLA and I've been working with LabVIEW since 2011.
+I'm a CLA and I've been working with LabVIEW since 2011.
 The earlist version I've worked on was LabVIEW 6, but I've spent most of my time in the four digit versions.